ethereum-optimism/specs/specs/governance/gov-token.md

 All delegation-related state, including the `delegates`, `checkpoints`, and `numCheckpoints` mappings, is gradually shifted from the `GovernanceToken` to the `Alligator` contract through transactions that call the `Alligator`'s hook (e.g. transfers).
 In the hook, the `Alligator` should check if the `to` and `from` addresses have been migrated.
-If an address hasn't been migrated, the `Alligator` should save a copy of the `GovernanceToken`'s mappings for that address in its state.
+If an address hasn't been migrated, the `Alligator` should write the data from the `GovernanceToken`'s mappings for that address to its own state.
 When reading delegation data in the `Alligator` for a delegator that hasn't been migrated, the `Alligator` should pull the data from the `GovernanceToken`'s state.

 For backwards compatibility, the getter methods in the `GovernanceToken` MUST check if the data of a given address has been